Lizz1102/terraform-projects/README.md

 - Sets up security groups to control inbound and outbound traffic
 - Deploys EC2 instances based on the specified AMI, with customizable instance types and user data
 - Sets up IAM roles and policies for secure access to AWS services
+- Sample codes for config files, dynamic config with tf variables
 - Supports customizable tags for resource categorization

 ## Prerequisites